draftm0de/github.workflows/.github/actions/docker-build/README.md

 # Build Docker Image Action

-Composite action that builds a Docker image, optionally via Buildx for reproducible layers, and uploads the result as a workflow artifact for downstream jobs.
+Composite action that builds a Docker image (optionally using Buildx for reproducible layers) and emits the fully-qualified tag plus digest so downstream jobs can push, save, or publish the image however they like.

 ## Features
 - Supports multi-stage targets, additional CLI flags, and build-arg files.
 - Optional reproducible builds (`reproducible: 'true'`) leverage `docker/setup-buildx-action` with deterministic timestamps.
-- Persists the built image with [`artifact-from-image`](../artifact-from-image) so publish-only jobs can load it later.
+- Produces both the canonical tag and the resulting digest so you can chain into push/publish steps or save the image with [`artifact-from-image`](../artifact-from-image).

 ## Inputs
 | Name | Description | Required | Default |